Hyperspace (film): Production

 Comedy actor Chris Elliott was cast in the lead role while he was still appearing in the television show Late Night with David Letterman.

 Hyperspace was originally to be distributed by MGM, although the release did not go ahead.
 It was released in the UK under the title Gremloids.

 Legacy

 The Gremloids Party is a fictitious political party that has run a candidate called Lord Buckethead in three of the United Kingdom general elections.
 The candidate is shown wearing a bucket-like mask on his head.
-Buckethead ran against Margaret Thatcher for parliament in Finchley in 1987, against John Major in Huntingdon in 1992, and against Theresa May in Maidenhead in 2017, the last of which he received 249 (0.4%) votes in the constituency.
+Buckethead ran against Margaret Thatcher for parliament in Finchley in 1987 (receiving 131 votes), against John Major in Huntingdon in 1992 (107 votes), against Theresa May in Maidenhead in 2017 (249 votes) and against Boris Johnson in Uxbridge and South Ruislip in 2019 (125 votes).